-The items in the Authority's Balance Sheet at 31 March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2025 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment rolling programme which may result in the possibility of material changes in value between valuations.
-Therefore an annua desktop exercise is undertaken to ensure , Pensions Liability depends on a number of complex judgements relating to the discount rate used, the rate a which salaries are projected to increase changes in retirement ages, mortality rates and expected returns on pension fund assets A consulting Actuary is engaged to provide For the Local Government Pension Scheme (LGPS) the effect on the net pensions liability of changes in individual assumptions to can be measured.
-For example, a 0.1% increase in the discount, rate assumption would result in a decrease in the liability of £0.651m.
+Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Asset valuations are carried out on a 5-year rolling programme which may result in the possibility of material changes in value between valuations.
+Therefore an annual desktop exercise is undertaken to ensure assets are valued correctly.
+Valuations are inherently subject to major estimation uncertainty due to the significant assumptions required.
+At 31 March 2025, the Authority had land and buildings to the value of £40.240m.
+A 1% change in the estimation of property values would lead to a £0.402m change in the value of the Authority's land and buildings.
+These changes to valuations would not have a direct impact on the Authority's General Fund, since any effect charged to the CIES would be reversed to the Authority's unusable reserves.
+Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A consulting Actuary is engaged to provide the Authority with expert advice about the assumptions to be applied.
+For the Local Government Pension Scheme (LGPS) the effect on the net pensions liability of changes in individual assumptions can be measured.
+For example, a 0.1% increase in the discount rate assumption would result in a decrease in the liability of £0.538m.
 However, the assumptions interact in complex ways.
-During 2023/24, the Authority's Actuary advised that the net expension asset for funded LGPS benefits had decreased by £2.031m as a result of financial assumptions, decreased by £0.196m as a result of demographic assumptions and increased by £0.984m as a result of liability experience.
-Actual pension rates are determined on an actuarial basis every 3 years.
-The previous valuation determined the employer's contribution for 3 years from March 2022.
+During 2024/25, the Authority's Actuary advised that the net pension asset for funded LGPS benefits had decreased by £5.354m as a result of financial assumptions, decreased by £0.059m as a result of demographic assumptions and decreased by £0.288m as a result of liability experience.
+Actual pension rates are determined on an actuarial basis every three years.
+The previous valuation determined the employer's contribution for three years from March 2022.
 A 0.1% increase in this rate would increase the Authority's revenue budget requirement for pension costs by £0.004m.
 Uncertainties do not apply to the Fire Fighters Pension Schemes as these are Unfunded Schemes where costs are fully met by government grant.